Nick Bonino: Pittsburgh Penguins

 Bonino and the Penguins qualified for the 2017 Stanley Cup playoffs after they defeated the Buffalo Sabres 3–1 on March 21, 2017.
 As they faced off against the Columbus Blue Jackets in the Eastern Conference First Round, Bonino was expected to center their third line between Scott Wilson and Patric Hornqvist.
-In Game 3, Bonino took a deflected puck in the head five minutes into the game but he returned for their eventual 5–4 overtime win.
-After Conor Sheary went pointless throughout the series, he was moved to Bonino's wing with Wilson for Game 6 while Hornqvist replaced him on the right wing of Crosby's line.
-The Penguins eventually eliminated the Blue Jackets in Game 5 and faced off against the Capitals in the second round.
+In game three, Bonino took a deflected puck in the head five minutes into the game but he returned for their eventual 5–4 overtime win.
+After Conor Sheary went pointless throughout the series, he was moved to Bonino's wing with Wilson for game six while Hornqvist replaced him on the right wing of Crosby's line.
+The Penguins eventually eliminated the Blue Jackets in game five and faced off against the Capitals in the second round.
 During the Penguin's Eastern Conference semifinals series against the Capitals, Bonino played with numerous wingers as Sullivan moved around the forward lines but failed to produce at the same pace as the previous season.
 He started the series playing with Sheary and Wilson on the third line as Hagelin recovered from injury and Kessel played on a line with Malkin and Rust.
-Bonino began the series strong, breaking a third-period to lead the Penguins to a 3–2 win in Game 1.
-The HBK line was shortly reunited in Game 2 as Sullivan double shifted Kessel early in the game but was split up again the following game.
-After reuniting the HBK line for two periods during Game 6, Sullivan moved Kessel to right wing next to Malkin while Hagelin was moved to left wing on the fourth line.
+Bonino began the series strong, breaking a third-period to lead the Penguins to a 3–2 win in game one.
+The HBK line was shortly reunited in game two as Sullivan double shifted Kessel early in the game but was split up again the following game.
+After reuniting the HBK line for two periods during game six, Sullivan moved Kessel to right wing next to Malkin while Hagelin was moved to left wing on the fourth line.

-The Penguins eventually eliminated the Capitals in Game 7 and faced off against the Ottawa Senators in the Eastern Conference Finals.
-After Rust returned to the lineup for Game 5, he developed instant chemistry with Bonino and Carter Rowney on the third line.
+The Penguins eventually eliminated the Capitals in game seven and faced off against the Ottawa Senators in the Eastern Conference Finals.
+After Rust returned to the lineup for game five, he developed instant chemistry with Bonino and Carter Rowney on the third line.
 In the Penguins' 7–0 win, the line combined for one goal and six assists to help the team take a 3–2 series lead.
-The line remained together through the next two games as the Penguins qualified for the 2017 Stanley Cup Finals against the Nashville Predators.
+The line remained together through the next two games as the Penguins qualified for the 2017 Stanley Cup Final against the Nashville Predators.
 He played in the first two games of the series before suffering a foot injury after blocking a shot from P.K.
 Subban with his ankle.
 After being helped off the ice, Bonino returned to the bench before the end of the period.
 At the time of the injury, he had tallied seven points through 21 games while also spending time on the penalty kill.
 He subsequently missed the remaining games as the Penguins won their second Stanley Cup in as many years.
-He later reported that he had finished Game 2 with a broken leg as his tibia had cracked all the way through.
+He later reported that he had finished game two with a broken leg as his tibia had cracked all the way through.